 Moving to Kuwait

 Part of the explanation is obviously the country’s economic prosperity and the career perspectives it offers.
-Many expatriates moving to Kuwait are attracted by the comparably high salaries and the fact that there are no taxes to be paid.
+Many expatriates in Kuwait were attracted by the comparably high salaries and the fact that there are no taxes to be paid.